RedHat-UX/red-hat-design-tokens/.changeset/funny-goats-say.md

 ---
 "@rhds/tokens": major
 ---
-#### TypeScript

-Improves the TypeScript developer experience.
+**TypeScript**: Improves the TypeScript developer experience.
 Introduces well typed tokens maps.
 Get auto-complete in your IDE when calling `tokens.get('--rh-')`, for example.
 TypeScript will also correctly return the type of `get` and `has` calls, so no more type assertions

 ```diff
   const value = tokens.get('--rh-line-height-code');